 - The number of drain points should be adequate with dedicated drain lines with air brakes to avoid back-draw off.

-- Not too bright not too dark, adequate light should be provided for easy visibility, maintenance, cleaning, and operations.
+- Not too bright, not too dark.
+Adequate lighting should be provided for easy visibility, maintenance, cleaning, and operations.

 Sewage and Water Disposal